dfinity/ic/bazel/README.md

 To install Bazel follow the instructions on [https://github.com/bazelbuild/bazelisk](https://github.com/bazelbuild/bazelisk).
-IDX recommends and only supports `bazelisk` - do not install the `bazel` package with native package managers such as apt get, homebrew, etc..
+IDX recommends and only supports `bazelisk` - do not install the `bazel` package with native package managers such as apt-get, homebrew, etc..

 To build Rust and IC-OS code will require a minimal set of packages.
 On a Linux host the